Service Level Objectives

 Screenshots below are not being updated in real time.
 They are just a snapshot of the state in time when this document was written so that you can see some actual numbers.

-SLO1: Changes to GitHub PRs receive a status update within 15 seconds in 99% of cases #
+SLO1: Changes to GitHub PRs receive the first status update within 15 seconds in 99% of cases

 We want you to know as soon as possible that Packit is working on your request.

 SLO2: 98% of builds have status set to success or failure within 5 minutes after the Copr build has finished

 Once Packit works on a build, you should see that the work is done within a reasonable time.